na-na-hi/renget/archive/8g2bpu.md

-**Please put newer scene ideas to draw at the top of the list (completed requests linked at the bottom of the rentry)**
+==**Please put newer scene ideas to draw at the top of the list (completed requests linked at the bottom of the rentry)**==

+[TOC]

+#Pending Requests

+Sneasel proudly wearing a "Please be patient I have autism" hat (optional: have Booker and Toge looking at her in horror)

+Tired Lliam doing paperwork

+Ross being immune to sleep hypnosis

+Someone brings Carrot and Bean to Beast after misunderstanding an ingredient request

+"Which table you sittin' at?"
+Meme with the guild cafeteria

 A humon trying to teach a nativemon how to shitpost on 4chan